 Easy Tilt Shift Effects with Photoshop

-In the past, we’ve published a tutorial that demonstrated the how to use Iris Blur in Photoshop CS6.
-Another improvement in CS6 is the ability to quickly and easily create tilt shift effects.
-In this post I’ll demonstrate how you can give an ordinary photo a tilt shift effect in no time.
-After this post, take the time to check out these beautiful sunset photos.
+An improvement in Photoshop (beginning with version CS6) is the ability to quickly and easily create tilt shift effects.
+In this post, I’ll demonstrate how you can give an ordinary photo a tilt shift effect in no time.

 I’ll be working with this photo: